antilneeraj/Fun-Programs/README.md

 # Fun-Programs
-Here You will find the crazy C programs which will blow your mind.<br>
+Here You will find some crazy programs which will blow your mind as a beginner in programming.<br>
-# Playing_With_C😉
+# Playing_With_Programming 😉